McConnell, Democrats jostle over urgent business virus aid

 “One of the concerns that we have about the original $350 (billion) is that a lot of … people who are under-banked are unserved on that basis,” Pelosi told NPR on Wednesday.
 “So, they don’t have banking relationships sophisticated in a way that others do.”

-She is pressing for $125 billion channeled through community-based financial institutions that serve farmers, family, women, minority and veteran-owned small businesses and nonprofits in rural, tribal, suburban and urban communities.
+She is pressing for one-half of the White House request, or $125 billion, to channeled through community-based financial institutions that serve farmers, family, women, minority and veteran-owned small businesses and nonprofits in rural, tribal, suburban and urban communities.

+Senate Democrats Thursday circulated a $500 billion plan that would add $100 billion for hospitals and other health care providers and $150 billion to state and local governments, as well as a $15% boost in food stamp benefits.
+They hope this serves as a basis for talks with McConnell going forward.

 The battle is taking place as Capitol Hill is virtually shut down as the nation and the economy are virtually shuttered to stop the spread of the virus.
 The situation means that legislation is most easily passed through unanimous agreement, rarely a quick task.